-A Fresh Take on The Beverage We Call The Bloody
+A Fresh Take on the Beverage We Call the Bloody

 The year was 1921.
 Ernest Hemingway stumbled into his favorite bar after a typical night of Parisian indulgence and asked for a drink that would help mend his ills and disguise the alcohol on his breath from his disapproving wife Mary.
 The bartender grabbed a can of tomato juice (at the time a newfangled American export), added a few spices for interest, plus some discretely odorless vodka brought to Paris by emigrants fleeing the Russian Revolution.
 And so the bloody mary was born.

 Sadly this is fiction.
 (In fact, Mary Welsh didn’t become a Hemingway until 25 years later.)
-But don’t we all love to embrace falsely attributed bursts of alcoholic genius to Hemingway?
+But don’t we all love to falsely attribute bursts of alcoholic genius to Hemingway?
 This much we do know about our favorite weekend sipper.
 The drink was not invented here in America, but in Paris, at a watering hole that Hemingway did in fact frequent, though the scribe himself can’t claim credit.